 The Acts of Apostles in Early Church History is a website of Bible-study tools focused on the book of Acts and the life and times in early church history.
-We invite you to explore our many articles and other resources to help you grow in your faith in the Lord and knowledge of His early church.
+We invite you to explore the site's articles adapted from recognized sources and its useful links and listings.
+We pray these will help you grow in your faith in the Lord Jesus and knowledge of the early church.

 Jesus told his apostles, "you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to me in Jerusalem, and in all Judea and Samaria, and to the end of the earth."
 (Acts 1:8)

 There was a great harvest recorded in the Acts of the Apostles, a remarkable ingathering of believers as God's Spirit worked through the lives of the apostles.
 This same gospel continues today by faithful witnesses around the world.
 It's our privilege, as it was for the apostles and others through the centuries, to be sowers and reapers in the great harvest.

 The Acts of the Apostles is unique among the books of the New Testament.
 Its main purpose is to record a selective history of the early church after the resurrection of Christ.
 It is the second part of a two-volume work, with the Gospel of Luke being the first one.
 Both books are dedicated to a person named Theophilus.
 Without Acts, we wouldn't be able to explain how a small band of disciples came together to become an expanding worldwide church.

 The book of Acts presents the history of a dynamic, growing community of believers from Jerusalem to Syria, Africa, Asia, and Europe.
 In the first century it spread from believing Jews to non-Jews in 39 cities and 30 countries, islands, or provinces.